• Skip to primary navigation

 With a little bit of guidance (from me) plus an understanding of your drink goals and what you like the taste of best, you can make tons of drinks by mixing and matching a few ingredients.

-I’ve already shared the basic liquor to stock on your home bar, so adding in some flavorful mixers will allow you to make delicious cocktails without having to make a store run.
+Mixers are anything that you can pair with a liquor to create a mixed drink.
+And when stocked on your home bar, they allow you to make delicious cocktails without having to make a store run.

-Since I don’t have a ton of extra space in my house, I like to keep my home bar (including bar tools) as small as possible.
+Since I don’t have a ton of extra space in my house, I like to keep my home bar as small as possible.
 Not only is it a great way to conserve space, but it also encourages you to get creative when mixing drinks.

 When it comes to stocking your home bar with mixers, there are a ton of different options to choose from.
 So, I’m not suggesting you need ALL of these mixers on your bar at all times.